chirathlv/Churn-Prediction-App/README.md

    XGBoost is a supervised learning algorithm, which attempts to accurately predict a target variable by combining the estimates of a set of simpler, weaker models.

 6. CatBoost
+   CatBoost is an algorithm for gradient boosting on decision trees.
+It provides a gradient boosting framework which attempts to solve for Categorical features using a permutation driven alternative compared to the classical algorithm.

 7. Deep Learning using Keras
+   Representation based learning neural network algorithm used to trained the data to find out abstract patterns in data to differentiate churn customers from existing customers.

 ### Model Training <a name="subparagraph7"></a>